DeleLinus/Zetel-Case-Study-DMDD/README.md

 The database contains seven (7) tables with many columns of data about Zetel Customers, Staffs, Infrastructures, services and its usage.
 The database nodel is as shown below:
 ![Screenshot (293)](https://user-images.githubusercontent.com/58152694/191609297-a0f9a135-9f76-4af1-b801-10474dcbeb20.png)

+All Queries are available in the [script file](https://github.com/DeleLinus/Zetel-Case-Study-DMDD-/blob/master/answers_script.sql). and the queries and results compiled in the uploaded document file
 <a name="qss"></a>
 # Questions Explored
 1. List the total number of connections made.